cassiewatsonn/EmployeeAuditor/README.md

 ## Installation

-To install this package, you will gather the files from the EmployeeAuditor GitHub Respoitory by Cassandra Watson (https://github.com/cassiewatsonn/EmployeeAuditor).
+To install this package, you will gather the files from the [EmployeeAuditor GitHub Respoitory by Cassandra Watson](https://github.com/cassiewatsonn/EmployeeAuditor).
 Once you have all of the files, navigate to your terminal and input 'npm install'.
 This will install the inquirer,  MySQL2 and console.table packages from the package.json file.

 ## Usage